dilipabc/ga4-analytics-report/README.md

 });

 ```

+## 🔗 API Dimensions & Metrics

+These are just a few examples of dimensions and metrics available in GA4.
+You can explore the full list of dimensions and metrics in the
+[[Google Analytics documentation]](https://developers.google.com/analytics/devguides/reporting/data/v1/api-schema).
+Additionally, you can customize your queries based on your specific reporting needs.

 ## Certainly!
 Here are the step-by-step instructions to obtain the client ID, client secret, and property ID from the Google Console: